 Pros of Microsoft Ads: With less competition comes a better chance of getting your ads to stand out on the Bing Ad network.

 That lower volume of competitors also means your bids are lower than on the hugely popular Google Ads network.
-And there is even data to suggest that the click through rates are better on Bing too!
+And there is even data to suggest that the click-through rates (CTR) are better on Bing too!

 A third of the global search market is still a good slice of the planet, and using Microsoft Ads alongside Google can be beneficial.

-Add in the fact that Microsoft’s demographic is supposed to be of a higher quality (i.e; higher earners who tend to be well educated), and Microsoft Ads starts to look like a serious contender for your advertising bucks.
+Add in the fact that Microsoft’s demographic is supposed to be of higher quality (i.e; higher earners who tend to be well-educated), and Microsoft Ads starts to look like a serious contender for your advertising bucks.